Fast Facts - IU13

 Serving Adult Learners

-• Micro-Credentials: 49 enrolled and 42 completed programs including Administrative Support Professional, Direct Care Provider, and Teacher Assistant
+• Micro-Credentials: 79 completed programs including Administrative Support Professional, Direct Care Provider, and Teacher Assistant

 return to top